Suryansh-Dey/mySTL/readme.md

-# Aim
+# mySTL
-To make the you best competitive programmer on earth!
+A library for competitive programming to solve even graph problems in minutes!
 # Documentation
 Read `mySTL.hpp` for documentation of the library.
 Yup I m that lzy